dbt-labs/docs.getdbt.com/website/docs/docs/core-versions.md

 ## Best practices for upgrading

-Because of our new version practice, we've outline best practices and expectations for dbt users to upgrade as we continue to release new versions of dbt Core.
+Because of our new version practice, we've outlined best practices and expectations for dbt users to upgrade as we continue to release new versions of dbt Core.

 ### Upgrading to new patch versions

 We expect users to upgrade to patches as soon as they're available.
-When we refer to a "minor version" of dbt Core, which may be written as v1.0 or v1.0.x, we are always referring to _the latest patch release of that minor version_.
-We highly encourage you to structure your development and production environments such that you can always install the latest patches of `dbt-core` and any adapter plugins (noting that those patch numbers may be different).
+When we refer to a "minor version" of dbt Core, such as v1.0, we are always referring to the latest available patch release for that minor version.
+We encourage you to structure your development and production environments so that you can always install the latest patches of `dbt-core` and any adapter plugins.
+(Note that patch numbers may be different between dbt-core and plugins.
+[See below](#how-we-version-adapter-plugins) for an explanation.)

 ### Upgrading to new minor versions

 You may continue to use any minor version of dbt while it is officially supported.
+During that period, it will remain available in dbt Cloud, and in the version dropdown on this website.
 While we do not expect users to immediately upgrade to newer minor versions as soon as they're available, there will always be some features and fixes that are only available for users of the latest minor version.

 ### Trying prereleases